Euron's Fate On 'Game Of Thrones' Season 8 Proves The Greyjoy Still Has Delusions Of Grandeur

 Westeros' most annoying villain is finally done on Game of Thrones.
 We can all rest a little bit easier.
 As far as we know, Jaime killed Euron on Game of Thrones — but don't worry, he still thinks he somehow won.
 Trust him to take credit for something he didn't do (the death of Jaime Lannister) with his dying breath.

 Well, at least, he's probably dead.
 Game of Thrones didn't show a dead body.
 However, Jaime stabbed him real good at the end of their duel.
 He's almost definitely, most likely, absolutely dead as a doornail.
 He also thinks he's the one who killed Jaime Lannister.
 If in fact Jaime is dead (we also didn't see his body, though it is safe to assume) then what killed him is... a bunch of rocks.
 The Kingslayer wasn't even that weakened from the fight.
-He's totally fine.
+He makes his way up to the Red Keep just fine.

 The duel between Euron and Jaime truly was the most petty fight for two men to be having at that particular moment in this particular episode of Game of Thrones.
 They both had better things they should have been doing.
 Like, you know, getting the woman they allegedly both loved out of King's Landing, helping to evacuate the city, or at the very least saving themselves from Daenerys Targaryen's fiery wrath.
 Really?
 They're going to fight over who Cersei loves the most?
 In this climate?